 It’s the final race of the event.
 For some punters, it’s all or nothing.
 In two miles and four and a half furlongs, the final winner of The Cheltenham Festival will rocket past the finish line.

-In 2020 the winner of this race was 25/1 outsider Indefatigable.
+In 2021 the winner of this race was Galopin Des Champs.

 The Cheltenham Festival will result in some of the most generous odds prices found throughout the entire sporting calendar.

-A £10 bet on It Came To Pass to win last year’s St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase would have gained you a colossal bet profit of £660.00.
+A £10 bet on Put The Kettle On to win last year’s Betway Queen Mother Champion CHase would have gained you a colossal bet profit of £160.00.